NikolayRag/typeTodo/README-config.rst

 *[projectName].do* is automatically created inside the first project's folder if none found.
 If first folder included in project is ``/myProject``, then ``/myProject/myProject.do`` file will be used as config.
 Global *.do* is used as settings template.

+    *.do* file is checked periodically for configuration changes, and they reapplied on fly.

+    Default *.do* explicit configuration is HTTP, using `public server`_ as host and newly created database with random name like ``~exwvpaytkfs6``.

     Global *.do* is used one for all doplets when there's NO project used at a moment.

-> All configuration entries found in *.do* counts.
-> *.do* file is checked periodically for configuration changes, and they reapplied on fly.

-> Default *.do* explicit configuration is HTTP, using `public server`_ as host and newly created database with random name like ``~exwvpaytkfs6``.
-Also if no external **FILE** is specified, *.do* file itself is implicitly used as database storage.

 Acceptable configurations are **FILE**, **MYSQL** and **HTTP**